 Before that time, European immigrants did not stretch far beyond the eastern seaboard.
 The first British settlers in the New World stayed near the Atlantic Ocean to be close to their lifeline for needed supplies from England.
 By the 1630s, Massachusetts Bay colonists were pushing into the Connecticut River Valley.

-Resistance from the French and the Indians also slowed westward movement, but, by the 1750s, colonists were living in most of New England.
+Resistance from the French and the Indians also slowed westward movement, but by the 1750s, colonists lived in most of New England.
 It took American colonists a century and a half to expand as far west as the Appalachian Mountains, a few hundred miles from the Atlantic coast.
-It took another fifty years to push the frontier to the Mississippi River.
+It took another 50 years to push the frontier to the Mississippi River.

 Despite some continuous push westward, it was not until the conclusion of the War of 1812 that the westward movement became a significant outpouring of people across the continent.
-By 1830, the Old Northwest and Old Southwest, which were scarcely populated before the war, began to be settled, and before long, the states of Illinois, Indiana, Missouri, Alabama, and Mississippi were admitted into the Union.
+By 1830, the Old Northwest and Old Southwest, which were scarcely populated before the war, began to be settled.
+Before long, Illinois, Indiana, Missouri, Alabama, and Mississippi were admitted into the Union.

 Americans began to buy into the inevitability of settling unexplored western frontiers, first moving into places such as Michigan, Arkansas, Wisconsin, and Ohio.
-In the 1840s and 1850s, the nation expanded quickly, and in just five years, the United States increased its size by a third.
+The nation expanded quickly in the 1840s and 1850s, and in just five years, the United States increased its size by a third.
 It annexed Texas, negotiated with Britain for half of the Oregon country, and acquired more as a result of a war with Mexico, as noted in this timeline:

 In 1845, the United States annexed Texas.